-The 1,602 TJ of green heat sold in 2020 exceeded the average green heat sales figures of the preceding years, yet it fell short of the base period's 1,716 TJ when the weather conditions were a lot more favourable from this aspect.
-The Company fell short of the 2020 target amount of 1,647 TJ by as little as 2.7%.
-The Company's consolidated sales revenue increased by 4.9% year-on-year, despite a minor decrease in the sales revenue of the geothermal division.
-The Company's consolidated EBITDA amounted to HUF 2,735 million, 2.6% up year-on-year and 5.2% over the HUF 2,600 million high end of the planned EBITDA range for the year.
-The outstanding EBITDA performance was achieved partly through good management and partly through the positive effects of the capacity enhancing and efficiency improving development projects described in the Q4 production report, appearing already in the reporting year.
+The Company's green heat sales increased by 6% from 1,602 TJ in 2020 to 1,699 TJ in 2021.
+In spite of that the Company fell short of the 2021 target amount of 1,733 TJ by as little as 2%.
+The Company's HUF 6,439 million consolidated sales revenue was up 9% year-on-year, in which the sales revenue of the geothermal business line also increased by a similar rate.
+The Company's consolidated EBITDA amounted to HUF 2,878 million, 5% up year-on-year, essentially achieved to the high end of the planned EBITDA range (HUF 2,800 - HUF 2,880) for the financial year 2021.
+The steady strong EBITDA performance, in line with the plans, was enabled by operations and financial management geared for efficiency and effectiveness, and the positive impacts in 2021 of the capacity increasing and efficiency and operational safety improving projects started in earlier years and continued in the reporting period.